-During the fourth quarter of 2020, the Company entered into facility and furniture leases for its head office located in Victoria, British Columbia for a total space off3,206 square feet of office space for the facility lease.
+During the fourth quarter of 2020, the Company entered into facility and furniture leases for its head office located in Victoria, British Columbia for a total space of 3,206 square feet of office space for the facility lease.
 The lease terms commenced on January 1, 2021 for the facility and furniture leases.
-As of March 31, 2021, the Company had \$0.4 million right-of-use assets (ROU asset) and \$0.4 million lease liabilities related to the leases.
-The Company recognized operating lease costs that are included in selling, general and administrative expense in the condensed consolidated statement of operations.
+As of June 30, 2021, the Company had \$0.3 million right-of-use assets (ROU assets) and \$0.3 million lease liabilities related to the leases.
+The Company recognized operating lease costs that are included in SG&A expense in the condensed consolidated statement of operations.
 The incremental borrowing rate applied to the lease liabilities was 4.08% based on financial position, geographical region and terms of leases.

 During August 2020, the Company signed a lease for commercial office space in Victoria, British Columbia.
 The lease term is expected to begin in 2022.
-The present value of the minimum lease payments for this lease are \$3.3 million.
-As of March 31, 2021, there has been no accounting recognition associated with this lease, as the Company has not been granted access to the building.
+The present value of the minimum lease payments for this lease are \$3.4 million.
+As of June 30, 2021, the lease has not commenced and as a result there has been no accounting recognition associated with the lease.

-Rockville, Maryland Lease
+Rockville, Maryland

 During March 2020, the Company entered into a lease for its commercial office in Rockville, Maryland.
-The lease has a remaining term of approximatelyl 1 years and has an option to extend for two five-year periods after the 11 years has elapsed and an option to terminate afterseven years.
-As of March 31, 2021, the Company had a right-of-use asset of \$5.4 million and lease liability of \$8.5 million included in the condensed consolidated balance sheets.
+The lease has a remaining term of approximatelyl 1 years and has an option to extend for two five-year periods after the 11 years has elapsed and has an option to terminate afterseven years.
+As of June 30, 2021, the Company had a right-of-use asset of \$5.3 million and lease liability of \$8.6 million included in the condensed consolidated balance sheets.
 As of December 31, 2020, the Company had a right of use asset of \$5.5 million and lease liability of \$8.4 million included in the condensed consolidated balance sheets.
 During 2020, the Company received reimbursements for tenant leasehold improvements by the landlord in the amount of \$2.3 million for the Maryland lease.
-The Company recorded these leasehold improvement incentives as additions to the lease liability and construction in progress.
+The Company recorded these leasehold improvement incentives as additions to the lease liability.
 The lease term commenced on March 12, 2020.
 When measuring the lease liability, the Company discounted lease payments using its incremental borrowing rate at March 12, 2020.
 The incremental borrowing rate applied to the lease liability on March 12, 2020 was 5.2% based on the financial position of the Company, geographical region and term of lease.

-Edmonton, Alberta Canada
+Edmonton, Alberta

 During the fourth quarter of 2020, the Company entered into an agreement to lease premises in Edmonton, Alberta, commencing on October 1, 2020 and ending September 30, 2021.
 The lease agreement is considered a short-term lease as the term is twelve months.
 The Company recognizes short-term leases on a straight-line basis and did not record a related lease asset or liability for the Edmonton lease.
-The Company recognized short-term rent expense for this lease, which is included in selling, general and administrative expense in the condensed consolidated statement of operations.
+The Company recognized short-term rent expense for this lease, which is included in SG&A expense in the condensed consolidated statement of operations.

-The following table provides supplemental balance sheet information related to the operating lease ROU asset and lease liabilities:
+The following table provides supplemental balance sheet information related to the operating lease ROU assets and lease liabilities:

-(in thousands) Balance Sheet Classification Marc h 31, 2021 Dece ember 31, 2020 Assets Operating lease right of-use assets Right-of-use assets \$ 5,761 \$ 5,489 Liabilities Current operating lease liabilities Current operating lease liabilities 1,075 \$ 788 Non-current operating lease liabilities Non-current operating lease liabilities 7,806 7,619 Total lease liabilities \$ 8,881 \$ 8,407
+(in thousands) Balance Sheet Classification Ju ne 30, 2021 December 31, 2020 Assets Operating lease right of-use assets Right-of-use assets \$ 5,615 \$ 5,489 Liabilities Current operating lease liabilities Current operating lease liabilities 1,112 788 Non-current operating lease liabilities Non-current operating lease liabilities 7,824 7,619 Total lease liabilities \$ 8,936 \$ 8,407